(See also Overview of Eye Injuries.)

 An ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders) examines the back of the eye with a bright light (ophthalmoscopy) after applying eye drops to dilate the pupil.
 Sometimes an ultrasound examination is done.

-Most retinal detachments can be repaired.
+Most retinal detachments can be surgically repaired.
 The surgeon seals retinal tears with laser surgery or freezing therapy (cryotherapy).
 For large retinal detachments, the surgeon may bring the retina and the wall of the eye together either by placing a silicone band around the eye (called a scleral buckle) or by removing the vitreous jelly behind the lens and in front of the retina with surgery called a vitrectomy.
 A gas bubble is often used to hold and flatten the retina in place.
 For small detachments, the retina can be reattached using laser surgery or cryotherapy plus a gas bubble (called pneumatic retinopexy).
+Treatment should be completed soon after the detachment to give the best possible vision.